jloffler/survey-page-fcc/README.md

 Build a website using HTML and CSS that is functionally similar to https://codepen.io/freeCodeCamp/full/VPaoNP

 ## Things I learned
+ - Hiding checkboxes and radio buttons (or custom styling them) in an accessible way
  - HTML form elements:
    - input
      - text, email, number, radio, checkbox